 This land acknowledgement has been developed through conversations with several faculty members as well as Indigenous students, alumni, and community members.
 With that said, we welcome any feedback on this acknowledgement; you can leave your feedback by clicking here.

-We acknowledge the painful history of genocide, forced relocation and removal of many from this territory, and we honor and respect the many Indigenous people, including those of the Three Fires Alliance, still connected to this land on which we gather.
+We acknowledge the painful history of genocide, forced relocation, and removal of many from this territory, and we honor and respect the many Indigenous people, including those of the Three Fires Alliance, who are still connected to this land on which we gather.

 The work of the ICC is built on the foundation of social justice and upheld by three pillars: belonging, advocacy, and education.
 Everything that comes from the ICC aligns with one or more of these pillars.